xnnba1984/TdP-Risk/README.md

 ### 6. figure_paper.R

-All the codes that generate figures in the paper.
+All the codes that draw figures in the paper.

 ### 7. Result